Superfuzz Bigmuff

-Superfuzz Bigmuff is the debut album and first major release by the Seattle grunge band Mudhoney.
+Superfuzz Bigmuff is the debut EP and first major release by the Seattle grunge band Mudhoney.
 It was released in October 1988, through record label Sub Pop.
 The album was later re-released in 1990 in the form of Superfuzz Bigmuff Plus Early Singles.

 Background and writing

 The album was named after two of the band's favorite guitar effects pedals: the Univox Super-Fuzz and the Electro-Harmonix Big Muff, which helped to provide the band's signature "dirty" sound.

+Guitarist Steve Turner considers the release to be Mudhoney's first official studio album, despite it being an EP initially.